CLEAResult/cr-azurerm_app_service/README.md

 Creates an azure app service web app on an existing app service plan.

+This module is being updated relatively frequently and may be fragile to unexpected inputs.
+Reference the test fixture.

 # Required Input Variables

 * `plan` - Azure app service plan resource ID full path